netdata/netdata/aclk/README.md

 To verify which ACLK implementation Netdata uses, visit the `/api/v1/info` endpoint on your local dashboard and check the `aclk-implementation` key.

-New Netdata Cloud features will be implemented on top of ACLK-NG from this point on.
+New Netdata Cloud features will be implemented on top of ACLK-NG only.
 ACLK Legacy is therefore kept as a fallback in case some users have issues.

 ACLK Legacy is planned to be removed in following releases!